Who are Somalia's al-Shabab?

 It emerged as the radical youth wing of Somalia's now-defunct Union of Islamic Courts, which controlled Mogadishu in 2006, before being forced out by Ethiopian forces.

-There are numerous reports of foreign jihadists going to Somalia to help al-Shabab, and the group has claimed to be allied with al-Qaeda.
+There are numerous reports of foreign jihadists going to Somalia to help al-Shabab, from neighbouring countries, as well as the US and Europe.

-Since then sporadic attacks have continued across Kenya.
-The biggest attack was on Nairobi's Westgate shopping centre in 2013 when at least 68 people died.
+Previously the worst attack was on Nairobi's Westgate shopping centre in 2013, when at least 68 people died.

 Although it has lost control of most towns and cities, it still dominates in many rural areas.

-It was forced out of the capital, Mogadishu, in August 2011 and left the vital port of Kismayo in September 2012.
+It was forced out of the capital, Mogadishu, in August 2011 following an AU-led offensive, and left the vital port of Kismayo in September 2012.

-The loss of Kismayo has hit al-Shabab's finances, as it used to earn money by taking a cut of the town's lucrative charcoal trade.
+The loss of Kismayo has hit al-Shabab's finances, as it used to earn money by taking a cut of the city's lucrative charcoal trade.

-Although African Union (AU) forces are trying to squeeze al-Shabab further, the group is still able to carry out suicide attacks in Mogadishu and elsewhere.
+Although the military operations are weakening al-Shabab, the group is still able to carry out suicide attacks.

-In a joint video released in February 2012, Godane said he "pledged obedience" to al-Qaeda head Ayman al-Zawahiri.
+In a joint video released in February 2012, former al-Shabab leader Ahmed Abdi Godane said he "pledged obedience" to al-Qaeda head Ayman al-Zawahiri.

 The two groups have long worked together and foreigners are known to fight alongside Somali militants.